kids-first/kf-api-release-coordinator/README.md

 Failures
 ---------------------------------------------------
-A release publish can fail in 4 ways:
+A release can fail in 4 ways:

 1. A task can fail unexpectedly caused by an internal server error.
 Any non-200 response from a task service is considered a task service failure.
 2. A task can deliberately cancel its operation by responding with a 400 status and including `state=canceled` in the response body.